This state was named the best place to retire in the U.S.

 Worst U.S. state to retire in

-In contrast, Alaska was ranked No. 50.
-The state's low ranking was driven by its poor marks nearly across the board, Gailey said.
+In contrast, Alaska ranks dead last for retirement, according to Bankrate.
+The state's low score was driven by its poor marks nearly across the board, Gailey said.

 Other low-ranked states include New York (49), Washington (48), and California (47), all of which were dinged for their high costs of living.